 Walnut Creek will notify the church members at the affected campus.
 The name of the individual will not be communicated by Walnut Creek, in order to protect privacy rights.
 Contact tracing may occur through the Iowa Department of Public Health or at the discretion of the individual.

-- Services will be shortened to reduce the amount of time spent together.
+- Services are shortened to reduce the amount of time spent together.

-- Services will be limited to 50 percent capacity or less in terms of available seats in our main sanctuary.
+- Services are limited to 50 percent capacity or less in terms of available seats in our main sanctuary.

-- Seats will be organized in clusters with social distancing in mind — members of the same household are encouraged to sit together.
+- Seats are organized in clusters with social distancing in mind — members of the same household are encouraged to sit together.

-- We will have specific entrances and exits marked to reduce the flow of people.
+- We have specific entrances and exits marked to reduce the flow of people.

 - In order to clean in-between services, we ask that visitors clear the building 10 minutes after their ends, and to not re-enter the building until 10 minutes before the next service.

 We do not require masks for those who attend our services, however, we strongly recommend the use of face coverings.
 We understand and genuinely respect each person’s/family’s conviction on the matter, therefore, this is only a recommendation.

 All of our pastors, volunteers, and Local Team members will regularly be wearing masks.

 One of the most important parts of the gathering process is ensuring a safe and responsible environment for everyone who comes through our doors.
 With that in mind, we have increased the frequency and extent of cleaning procedures.
 Cleaning will take place prior to each weekend service and in between services.

 - Door handles

 - Offering — no baskets passed; we will have a basket at the back of the sanctuary, in addition to virtual options for giving

 - Communion — sterilized, single-serve elements picked up on the way in to avoid gathering in one area

 - Greeters — help us all practice social distancing from start to finish